vishwakarma-vishal/food-share/README.md

 - Full-stack application built with **React.js** (Frontend) and **Node.js** with **Express.js** (Backend)
 - **JWT Authentication** for secure user login and authorization
 - **Role-based dashboards** for both restaurants and NGOs
-- Cloud-based image storage with **Cloudinary** for restaurant and NGO profile pictures
+- Cloud-based image storage with **Cloudinary** for restaurant, NGO profile and food listing pictures
-- Real-time notifications for NGOs when a restaurant lists surplus food
 - **MongoDB** as the database to store food listings, user profiles, and donation history
 - **Recoil** for state management and efficient data flow
 - Easy-to-use interface with **Tailwind CSS** for responsive design